gabriel-lauxen/notes_app_react/README.md

 # Notes app

-🚀 A notes app conected to a firebase database
+🚀 A notes app made with React conected to a firebase database